-With our office being located just outside the largest military base in the United States, we are familiar with all military matters, including on-base traffic tickets.
-Traffic tickets on military bases are enforced by federal law, and if you’re charged with a traffic offense or other crime on a federal installation, you will be given a court date in federal court.
-If you have been charged with a traffic ticket on base or off base, it is important to seek a dedicated defense attorney to represent you and your rights.
+There is often confusion about if receiving a traffic violation on a military installation is serious or not.
+It is!
+Traffic tickets on North Carolina military bases like Fort Liberty and Camp Lejune are enforced by federal law.
+The military police of Fort Bragg and Camp Lejune issue hundreds of citations every year.
+If you’re charged with a traffic offense or other crime on a federal installation, you will be given a court date in federal court, and it is important to seek a dedicated defense attorney to represent you and fight for your rights.

 COMMON FEDERAL TRAFFIC OR IMPAIRED DRIVING CHARGES

 Some of the most common federal traffic violations include:

 - Driving wrong way on a one-way road

 - Failing to stop at a stop sign or red light

 - Failure to maintain lane control

 The attorneys at The Richardson Firm can appear in court on your behalf, allowing you to continue your normal life without the hassle of spending a day in a courtroom.